genelet/godbi/README.md

     Sortby string `json:"sortby,omitempty"` // optional column to sort, only applied to the first table }
 ```
 The tables in `CurrentTables` should be arranged with correct orders.
-To output the SQL string, use
+Use the following function to create a SQL logic:
 ```go
 func TableString(tables []*Table) string
 ```